 The Notice revises language in SOP 50 10 8 to incorporate the use of Alternative Base Rates.
 The Notice also replaces guidance set forth in the Working Capital Pilot (“WCP”) Program guide regarding the use of SOFR and how it is calculated within the WCP program.

-These additional Alternative Base Rate options provide more flexibility for SBA Lenders and 7(a) borrowers, but Alternative Base Rates should not be used in loans that will be sold in the secondary market.
+These additional Alternative Base Rate options provide more flexibility for SBA Lenders and 7(a) borrowers, particularly during long-term SBA loan servicing when fluctuating markets may make Treasury-based or SOFR rates more attractive than Prime.
+However, Alternative Base Rates should not be used in loans that will be sold in the secondary market.
 Although the secondary market will not currently accept the use of Alternative Base Rates, the Notice states that SBA will evaluate the secondary market demand for loans utilizing Alternative Base Rates, so stay tuned for possible updates.

 For more information regarding SBA compliance and the new Alternative Base Rate options, please contact us at info@starfieldsmith.com or (215) 542-7070.